Putin: China peace plan could be basis to end war

 There are growing concerns in the West that China might provide military support for Russia.

-"We haven't seen any proof that China is delivering lethal weapons to Russia but we have seen some signs that this has been a request from Russia, and that this is an issue that is considered in Beijing by the Chinese authorities," Nato Secretary-General Jens Stoltenberg told reporters in Brussels.
+"We haven't seen any proof that China is delivering lethal weapons to Russia but we have seen some signs that this has been a request from Russia, and that this is an issue that is considered in Beijing by the Chinese authorities," Nato chief Jens Stoltenberg told reporters in Brussels.

+A joint statement released by China and Russia after the meeting between the two leaders said the close partnership between the two countries did not constitute a "military-political alliance".

+Relations "do not constitute a bloc, do not have a confrontational nature and are not directed against third countries," they added.

-On Tuesday morning, Mr Xi was given a fanfare welcome when he arrived at the Kremlin for a second day of talk.
+On Tuesday morning, Mr Xi was given a fanfare welcome when he arrived at the Kremlin for a second day of talks.

+He said he was "very happy" to be in Moscow and described talks with President Putin as "frank, open and friendly".

 His visit to Russia came days after the International Criminal Court issued an arrest warrant for President Putin on war crimes allegations.